pattytonyoneill/familygameshow/README.md

   - The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy Tablet and Samsung Galaxy 7, Samsung Galaxy 8, Samsung A12.
   - A large amount of testing was done to ensure that all of the pages were linking correctly.
   - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
-I aso had my client test the website to see if it was what they wanted.

 ## Known Bugs
 - Had difficulty getting from index.html to quiz.html using buttons for quiz choice. _This was fixed by putting href instead of button._